FrederikSchorr/sign-language/README.md

 * keras 2.2.0
 * opencv-python 3.4.1.15

-For the training of the neural networks a GPU is necessary.
+For the training of the neural networks a GPU is necessary (eg aws p2.xlarge).
 The live demo works on an ordinary laptop (without GPU), eg MacBook Pro, i5, 8GB.

 ## Get the video data